 Writing Center peer tutors offer one-hour writing conferences to all Hamilton students.
 We invite you to schedule a writing conference to discuss any writing you are working on; you do not have to be referred by a professor to have a writing conference.
-We are ready to work with you at any stage in your writing process--from initial brainstorming to final editing.
+We are ready to work with you at any stage in your writing process.
 Most of the time, students bring completed early drafts to their conferences.

 Call early for best times.
-The conference schedule gets filled up during busy times in the semester, so don’t wait until the last minute.
+The conference schedule fills up during busy times in the semester, so don’t wait until the last minute.

-In order to allow yourself time for thoughtful revision, it is best to allow a minimum of two days between your writing conference and the due date for the paper.
+To allow yourself time for thoughtful revision, it is best to allow at least two days between your writing conference and the due date for the paper.

 Hour-long writing conferences are scheduled on the hour during the following times:

-If possible, drop off or e-mail your draft and the assignment 24 hours before your conference; this gives your writing tutor time to read your paper before meeting with you.
-If your draft is over eight pages, it is unlikely that you and your tutor can discuss your entire draft unless you submit it ahead.
-E-mail drafts to firstname.lastname@example.org
+If possible, drop off or email your draft and the assignment 24 hours before your conference; this gives your writing tutor time to read your paper before meeting with you.
+If your draft is more than eight pages, it is unlikely that you and your tutor can discuss the entire draft unless you submit it ahead.
+Email drafts to firstname.lastname@example.org

-Try to complete a full draft before having your conference; bring your assignment as well.
+Try to complete a full draft before having your conference.
+Bring your assignment as well.
 Come prepared to discuss what you like and what you don't like about your draft.
-Be ready to be an active participant in the conference.
+Be ready to participate.

 Writers often get too close to their own writing and are not able to create the distance needed for critical review.
-The writing tutor will read your draft with an objective eye, give you feedback on its strengths and weaknesses, and help you revise the areas that need rewriting.
+The tutor will read your draft with an objective eye, give you feedback on its strengths and weaknesses, and help you revise the areas that need rewriting.
 The tutor will not make corrections on your paper or tell you what to say.
-Your writing tutor will examine first the overall features of your paper--the organization, the focus, and the development of the argument.
-Because the time of the conference is limited to one hour, your tutor will not go over every sentence and every mistake in spelling, usage, grammar, and style.
+First, the tutor will examine the paper's overall features – the organization, the focus and the development of the argument.
+Because the conference is limited to one hour, your tutor will not go over every sentence and every mistake in spelling, usage, grammar and style.
 Your tutor will, however, identify major or recurring errors and go over individual sentences containing such errors.

 Even though you meet with a writing tutor, you remain responsible for everything in your paper.
 As the author, you decide whether to accept or reject the advice you receive.